bookofjoa/bookofjoa/Bookofjoa/chapters/financial/chapter-47-debt-destruction.md

 <div class="verse">
 <h3><span class="verse-number">💫 Verse 1</span></h3>
-<p>The ultimate life eliminates debt to achieve financial freedom that allows you to make choices based on values rather than economic necessity, and to help others without being constrained by payments.</p>
+<p>Joa eliminates debt to achieve financial freedom that allows you to make choices based on values rather than economic necessity, and to help others without being constrained by payments.</p>
 </div>

 <div class="verse">